zigasancin/wordpress-optimization-toolbox/plugins/wp-optimize/readme.txt

 * Fixed Problems with wpMail.
 * Fixed Problems with wpAdmin menubar.
 * Fixed Permission issues on some site.
-* wp-optimize.pot file is added to language directory, for the translators.
-That file is also linked at the info tab of the plugin.
-* Russian and German translation updated.
+* Language files update

 = 1.7.2 =
 * All MySQL statements re-factored into native WP database calls - necessary for future versions of MySQL and WordPress.
 * Upgrade to match WordPress 3.9 changes.
-* Additional 2 languages.
+* Language files update
 * Now postmeta cleanup is disabled from code - it will be updated soon with native WordPress postmeta cleaning options.

 = 1.6.2 =
-* 3 Translation update.
+* Language files update

 = 1.6.1 =
 * Fixed - trashed Comments was not clearing out.
-* 1 Translation update.
+* Language files update

 = 1.5.7 =
-* 2 new Translations updates and 2 new languages added.
+* Language files update

 = 1.5.6 =
 * "Unused Tags cleanup" option made a problem on some WordPress sites that it deletes empty categories.
 Since I am unable to replicate this problem.
 I am making this option disabled.
-* Translations updates and 3 new languages added.
+* Language files update
 * Minor maintenance and fixes.

 = 1.5.5 =
 * Safe clean up options are selected by default, defaults are not by user preference for now (Optimizer Page).
 * All the potentially dangerous clean up options are MARKED RED.
-* Translations update for language - lv, de_DE, zh_TW, pt_BR, fa_IR, es_ES.
+* Language files update
 * New features explained - http://j.mp/HBIoVT (read the blog post).

 = 1.5.4 =